sgjava/rtl8188fu/README.md

 This is my fork that I've tested on Armbian builds.
+It currently works on current and edge releases.
+ARM32 and ARM64 supported.

 For Kernel 4.15.x ~ 6.1.x (Linux Mint, Ubuntu or Debian Derivatives)